Leveraging Post Hoc Context for Faster Learning in Bandit Settings with Applications in Robot-Assisted Feeding: DISCUSSION

 One key takeaway from this work is the success of post-hoc-augmented bandits in a variety of empirical settings that potentially deviate significantly from the assumed linear model.
 This suggests that it may be fruitful to pair this augmentation with other empirically competitive exploration strategies such as Thompson Sampling.

 With that said, a limitation of this work is the requirement that the post hoc context be independent of the action selected.
 While this happens to work in robot-world physical interactions like bite acquisition, it is harder to imagine it working in a domain like online recommendation systems, where a user's experience (and thus, the feedback they can give as post hoc context) will be affected by, for example, the set of links they were shown.
-Future work should address this setting.
+Future work should address this setting and potentially relax our strong assumption that $\E[l_t] = f(c_t) = g(p_t)\ ;\ \forall a$.

-Finally, we intend to broaden our scope to larger classes of food items by investigating continuous and expanded action and post hoc context spaces rather than limiting ourselves to expert-defined discrete options.
+Finally, we note that our current action space is small and imperfect.
+We cannot expect to converge to 0-loss on all possible food items that a user might want to eat.
+In the future, we intend to broaden our scope to larger classes of food items by investigating continuous and expanded action and post hoc context spaces rather than limiting ourselves to expert-defined discrete options.
 It is unclear how to apply post hoc context to this environment.
 One possibility is to treat it as a function of the gradient of the loss function with respect to the action space $\nabla_a l_t$.
 We could also expand the action space by considering compound (or slate \cite{Dimakopoulou2019}) actions.
 The space of possible food items and acquisition strategies is massive, and users require a robust system if they need to use it daily \cite{bhattacharjee2020userpref}, so a lot more research can be done here.

 Overall, these results suggest that multi-modal feedback can be leveraged in interactive learning to allow for more data-efficient adaptive bite acquisition.